Hillelsht/json_process_robust/README.md

     # Edit the PATH Environment Variable
     ```

-5. **Configure Database**:
+4. **Configure PostgreSQL**:
     - Ensure PostgreSQL is installed and running.
-    - Create a user
+    - Create a PostgreSQL SUPERUSER
       ```bash
       CREATE USER hillels WITH PASSWORD 'hillels' SUPERUSER;
       ```
-    - The database will be created within the Database class
+    - The database will be created automatically if it does not exist.

-6. **Set the Directory to Watch**:
-    - Set the `directory_to_watch` variable in `main.py` to the directory where JSON files will be placed.

 ## Running the Project